aimiliavaitsi/aimiliavaitsi/README.md

 Welcome to my GitHub profile!
 I'm new to GitHub and I'm excited to use this platform as a portfolio to showcase my projects and skills.
 Here's a little bit about me:

 ## 🚀 About Me

+📊 I'm currently working as a Data Analyst on Power BI projects, constantly learning new Power BI tricks and advancing my skills in storytelling.

 🌱 I'm a psychology research enthusiast, currently working on projects related to psychology and workplace trust, contributing to innovative initiatives.

-📊 I'm learning new skills like Power BI and Python and applying them to my projects.

 ## 📫 How to Reach Me
 - **Email**: emilyvaitsi@gmail.com